How Convective Mass Flux Responds to Environmental Humidity

-The success of the stochastic parcel model suggests that convection parameterizations would be more physically realistic if they employ varying entrainment rates to represent within-cloud heterogeneity.
+The success of the stochastic parcel model suggests that convection parameterizations would be more physically realistic if they employ varying entrainment rates.
 One obvious choice to achieve this would be to implement a stochastic parcel parameterization such as the one described by \citeA{Romps2016}.
 Other schemes rely upon multiple plumes to simulate a diversity of entrainment rates \cite{Arakawa1974,Peters2021}.
 If each plume in a scheme has a fixed entrainment rate, it is likely that the correct linear combination of plumes could create both a quasi-exponential pickup in mass flux with humidity and a pickup in the dilution rate (i.e., bulk entrainment rate).
-These two responses to humidity may be a fruitful guide when evaluating convection schemes.
+We hope that our results in this study are a useful guide when evaluating these and other convection schemes.